DragonSenses/complete-ecommerce-store/journey.md

 #### ModalProvider mounting trick to prevent hydration errors

-Next we need to add `isMounted` state variable to delay execution of client-sidde code until after hydration.
+Next we need to add `isMounted` state variable to delay execution of client-side code until after hydration.

 - Import React and two hooks: `useEffect` and `useState`
 - Declare a state variable `isMounted` and initialize it to `false`.
 This tracks whether the component has been mounted or not.